obdwinston/Incompressible-Flow/README.md

 <br>

-- Python code available
-- Fortran code coming soon
+NOTE: Python should only be used for prototyping.
+Fortran has far superior simulation speed.

 ![image](https://user-images.githubusercontent.com/104728656/230762199-63650e6e-1055-4c30-b822-fc7292dc9cde.png)